Long-range acoustic device: Volume

 Since sound attenuates with distance, extremely high outputs are required to achieve the required range.
 Acoustic hailing devices have an output of 135 decibels (dB) or greater.
-The acoustic level of the source is commonly expressed in terms of Sound Pressure Level or SPL.
+The acoustic level of the source is commonly expressed in terms of sound pressure level or SPL.
 SPL is a logarithmic measure of the rms sound pressure of a sound relative to a reference value.
 It is measured in decibels (dB) above a standard reference level.
 For reference, at a distance of 1 meter, a normal talking voice is approximately 50 dB and a jet engine at 30 meters is 150 dB.

 Clarity

 A principal weakness of common speaker systems and bullhorns is their clarity.
 Their horns and cones create sound that is distorted or out of phase.
-This results in the common “Charlie Brown” effect, where the message is muffled and misunderstood.
+This results in the common "Charlie Brown" effect, where the message is muffled and misunderstood, analogous to the muted brass squawks representing the unintelligible voices of adults in animated Peanuts specials.
 AHDs create sound that is in phase.
 Because of this, sound emitted from acoustic hailing devices is intelligible at distance.
 Clarity is difficult to measure, since it is a subjective reference.
 However, different scales have been created to compare devices.
-A common measurement is the Speech Transmission Index (STI).
+A common measurement is the speech transmission index (STI).
 STI ratings range from 0–1.0, with 1.0 being perfect clarity.